 Another problem is the laboratories that handle forensic evidence.
 These laboratories do not have a sound reputation.
 Lab techs analyze forensic evidence in all types of criminal cases.
 If a technician does not follow the established lab protocols, a defendant can be wrongly convicted.

 And negligence may not be the biggest problem at forensic labs.
 The biggest problem may be money.
 Some labs are paid only for convictions.
-It doesn’t take a rocket scientist – or a defense attorney – to see the ethical conflict when forensic laboratories are paid only for convictions.
+It doesn’t take a rocket scientist – or a DUI defense attorney – to see the ethical conflict when forensic laboratories are paid only for convictions.

 Forensic labs, law enforcement officers, and even prosecutors have in some cases manipulated forensic evidence in order to win convictions.
 It takes a skilled and vigilant defense lawyer to catch the forensic mistakes and effectively cast doubt on the prosecution’s evidence.

 WHEN WILL YOU NEED TO SPEAK WITH A DEFENSE LAW FIRM IN CA?